pintodas16/URL-Shorter/README.md

     1. Short Long Url
     2. Edit the Shorted Url
     3. Delete Url
-    4. last but not least the url store in localStorage
+    4. last but not least all the created url store in localStorage.

 ## Technology